Eve00000/website/content/news/XXXX-XX-XX-mixxx-2.4.2-released.md

 Contrasts.
 As the leaves fall and the first snowflakes start drifting down in the North, while the southern skies start warming up with summer sun, we are thrilled to finally release Mixxx 2.4.2!
-Finally because a bit later than planned, we would like to apologize for the delay but we can't release a non-prefect version.
-This release is a major bugfix-release for the 2.4 series before stepping over to a new number.
+Finally because a bit later than planned, perfection can take some time.
+So we are proud to present you this release, a major bugfix-release for the
+2.4 series before stepping over to a new number.
 This release covers a lot of issues reported by our users and contains updates for many controller-mappings.
 Don't be scared, development won't hibernate.